-Research also suggests that alcohol may increase estrogen levels, which could potentially explain the increased risk.
+Research also suggests that alcohol may increase estrogen levels for breast cancer survivors, which could potentially explain the increased risk.
 The EPIC Study (European Prospective Investigation into Cancer and Nutrition) found that even moderate alcohol consumption could lead to increased levels of certain types of estrogen in the blood.

 - Opt for non-alcoholic alternatives: There’s a wide variety of delicious, refreshing non-alcoholic beverages to enjoy.
 From fruit-infused waters to non-alcoholic cocktails, you can still partake in the cheers without the alcohol.

 - Be mindful of portion sizes: If you choose to drink, keep an eye on your glass size.
 One drink is usually considered to be 14 grams (about 0.6 ounces) of pure alcohol — typically found in about 5 ounces of wine, 1.5 ounces of distilled spirits, or 12 ounces of beer.

 - Establish open communication: Let your friends and family know about your choice to limit alcohol.
 Support from loved ones can make a big difference.

 - Remember, you’re in control: Each decision you make forms a part of your unique health journey.
 Taking care of yourself is not just about this summer, it’s about all the wonderful summers to come.
 Making health-conscious choices now is a form of self-care that can bring peace of mind and enhance your well-being in the long run.